Anna-Shats/Computer_Vision/INSTALLATION.md

    - Positioned at eye level relative to the average customer
    - Have unobstructed view of the shelf and customer
    - In an area with consistent lighting

+## Data Storage Setup

+1. The system will automatically create a `data` directory for storing session data and reports
+2. Ensure the application has write permissions to this directory
+3. Reports are generated as HTML files with supporting images, viewable in any modern web browser

 ## Next Steps